Riot Games will invest $10 million in minority-owned game studios

-League of Legends publisher Riot Games said that it will invest $10 million in founders who are underrepresented minorities in the video game community.
+League of Legends publisher Riot Games said that it will invest $10 million in founders who are underrepresented minorities and women in the video game community.

 And through Riot Games’ Social Impact Fund, the company will commit $1 million in contributions to The Innocence Project and the ACLU (American Civil Liberties Union).
 The announcements follow up on tweets it made on Sunday and Monday.